Bubka/2FAuth-Docs/docs/getting-started/installation/self-hosted.md

 #### Email

 Email configuration depends on your email provider.
 You should refer to its documentation to find the relevant values.
-As an example here is the configuration for an OVH hosting:
+As an example, here is the configuration for an OVH hosting:

 ```env
 MAIL_DRIVER=smtp